FindMySchool LogoFindMySchool

 Mr Clayton, who has led the school for around six years, speaks of wanting to provide "leading education for the young people of our local community.".
 Under his tenure, the school has moved from Requires Improvement (2017) to Good (2019) and sustained that rating through the November 2024 inspection.
 The trajectory is upward and credible.

 At GCSE, Guiseley's outcomes place it squarely in the middle of English schools.
-In 2024, an average Attainment 8 score of 49.4 sits just above the England average of 45.9 (FindMySchool data).
-Translated into common currency: 23% of grades achieved 9-7 (A*-A), compared to 54% in England.
-While this gap is substantial, it tells an honest story.
-Guiseley serves a comprehensive intake without selection.
-Many students arrive at secondary below age-expected levels in literacy and numeracy.
+In the 2025 dataset, an Attainment 8 score of 49.6 and a Progress 8 score of -0.04 indicate a broadly steady profile.
+52.3% of pupils achieved grade 5 or above in English and mathematics.
+Guiseley serves a comprehensive intake without selection, and many students arrive at secondary below age-expected levels in literacy and numeracy.

-Progress 8 score of -0.03 indicates pupils make progress in line with the England average, neither accelerating ahead nor falling behind when starting points are adjusted.
+Progress 8 score of -0.04 indicates pupils make progress broadly in line with the England average, neither accelerating ahead nor falling materially behind when starting points are adjusted.
 For a non-selective school, this is respectable.

-The school ranks 1753rd in England for GCSE outcomes (FindMySchool ranking), placing it in the national typical band (middle 35% of schools).
-Locally within Leeds, it stands at position 18 of 45 secondaries, a mid-table position that reflects a school doing its job without claiming exceptionalism.
+The school ranks 1,781st of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking), placing it in the national typical band.
+Locally within Leeds, it stands at position 20, a mid-table position that reflects a school doing its job without claiming exceptionalism.

-The English Baccalaureate entry rate sits at a modest 13% of pupils; uptake of facilitating subjects (the traditional A-level preparation subjects) is lower than in highly selective schools, reflecting the school's comprehensive philosophy.
+The English Baccalaureate entry rate sits at 32.4% of pupils; uptake of facilitating subjects remains lower than in highly selective schools, reflecting the school's comprehensive philosophy.

-A-level ranking places the school 849th in England (FindMySchool ranking), again in the national typical band.
-Sixth form is 6th locally within Leeds, a stronger position than the secondary school's standing, indicating the sixth form is a genuine strength relative to local competitors.
+A-level ranking places the school 1,348th of 2,549 schools in England (FindMySchool ranking), again in the national typical band.
+Sixth form is 12th locally within Leeds, so it remains a meaningful local option but no longer supports the earlier stronger-local-position claim.

 Twenty-three A-level subjects are offered, including classical languages, Further Maths, and social sciences, a curriculum breadth that allows genuine choice.
 Applied options include Health and Social Care, Criminology, and Travel and Tourism, serving students with vocational interests.